 14. Have a sunset or sunrise picnic

-Pack some delectables that are a bit more special than your usual afternoon snack and find a place facing West to watch the sun sink below the horizon.
+Pack some delectables that are a bit more special than your usual afternoon snack and find a place facing West to watch the sunset below the horizon.
 A glass of bubbles, a blanket, and a view.
 Simple, but very romantic!
 Or alternatively, watch the sunrise from your tent or get up and find a vantage spot and watch the new day dawn with a steaming cup of tea or coffee.

 15. Share a romantic wilderness picnic